Goleadores y marcador de la 19ª jornada de la Premier League

 Goleadores y marcador de la decimonovenajornada de la Premier League:

-Londres, 31 dic (EFE).- Goleadores y marcador de la decimonovenajornada de la Premier League:
+Londres, 1 ene (EFE).- Goleadores y marcador de la decimonovenajornada de la Premier League:

 ------------------------- S Á B A D O ---------------------------